By Briana Seftel

 10. Aristotle’s Lyceum

 Opened in 2014, this historic site seamlessly blends ancient ruins with modern, everyday life.
 Founded by Aristotle in in 335 BC, the lyceum was one of the three oldest gymnasiums in Athens.
 Visitors can stroll through the ancient site while enjoying the surrounding park.

 Immerse yourself in authentic Greek culture at Monastiraki Flea Market.
 While you can find a variety of shops open every day of the week, Sunday is really the best time to visit this lively market.
 Start ar Abyssinia’s square and wander the stalls to your heart's content!

 12. Street Art

 Stemming from the 2008 economic crisis, Athens has seen a surge in street art and grafitti.
 While it may not be everyone's cup of tea, for those wanting a taste of Athens' prolific street art, head to the downtown neighborhoods of Exarchia, Psyrri, Anafiotika and Gazi to see colorful larger-than-life murals.

-You can visit sites like the Acropolis for free on March 6th, April 18th, May 18th (International Museums Day), June 5th and October 28th.
+You can visit sites like the Acropolis Museum for free on March 6th (In Memory of Melina Mercouri), March 25th, May 18th (International Museums Day) and October 28th.
 You can also visit the Acropolis for free on the first Sunday of every month.